LLEGIT/math_training/README.md

 # math_training
-Little game in php to train in math
+Here is a simple game in PHP to train in mathematical operations.
+Instructions are given at the start of the script.
+To exec => php math_training.php